aws/aws-advanced-nodejs-wrapper/docs/development-guide/PluginManager.md

 The plugin manager initializes all plugins with codes given to the [`plugins`](../using-the-nodejs-wrapper/UsingTheNodejsWrapper.md#connection-plugin-manager-parameters) connection parameter.

+### Clean Up Resources

+The Aurora Connection Tracker Plugin, Host Monitoring Connection Plugin, and Read/Write Splitting Plugin can have shared resources.
+The plugin manager handles cleaning up resources that may be shared between connections at the end of an application through the `releaseResources` method.

 ## Initiate Pipelines

 <div style="center"><img src="../images/initiate_pipelines.png" alt="diagram for the plugin service design"/></div>